Permafrost/Tundra/README.md

 ### tundra.schedule:remove

-Deletes (or cancels) either the scheduled task identified by the given `$id`, or every scheduled task that satisfies the given `$filter` condition.
+Deletes one or more scheduled tasks identified by the given identity, or name, service, and filter condition.

-The `$id` and `$filter` input arguments are mutually exclusive: only one should be specified.

 #### Inputs:

+* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+When specified, other input arguments are ignored.
+* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.
-* `$id` is an optional string identifier which identifies the schedule task to be deleted.
+* `$service` is an optional fully-qualified service name which, if specified, will filter the scheduled tasks to be removed to only those that execute this service.
 * `$filter` is an optional `tundra.condition:evaluate` conditional statement.
 All scheduled tasks which satisfy the given filter condition will be deleted.
 The conditional statement is evaluated